IdentityServer/IdentityServer4/docs/quickstarts/2_resource_owner_passwords.rst

 The ``AddInMemoryUsers`` extension method does a couple of things under the hood

-* make the list of users available via DI
+* makes the list of users available via DI
 * adds support for the resource owner password grant
 * adds support to user related services typically used by a login UI (we'll use that in the next quickstart)